timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 generated.
 When you have completed your changes then select ok.

 Please note that each modification of the build artifact corresponds to a single configuration.
-If you wish to modify the build artifact of all the build configurations you will need to modify each build configuration.
+If you wish to modify the build artifacts of all the build configurations you will need to modify each build configuration.

 ## <a name="JavaScript">JavaScript Part - Overview</a>
-Under _example.memory_ folder there are following JavaScript files.
+Under the _javascrip\_src_ folder there are following JavaScript files:

 * __client.js__ - Considered to be a client side, exports APIs that are accessible from the client's application. __client.js__ file name is mandatory.